Xiang embroidery: History

-Based on the embroidery unearthed from Chu tomb in 1958 in Changsha, Hunan, embroidery technology had developed to certain extent in some localities of Hunan early, dating back to the Spring and Autumn period, over 2,500 years ago.
-The forty pieces of embroidered garments excavated from Mawangdui Han Tomb in Changsha in 1972, also evidenced the excellence of the embroidery technology in areas of Hunan during the Western Han Dynasty around 2,100 years ago.
+Based on the embroidery unearthed from Chu tomb in 1958 in Changsha, Hunan, embroidery technology had developed to a certain extent in some localities of Hunan early, dating back to the Spring and Autumn period, over 2,500 years ago.
+The forty pieces of embroidered garments excavated from Mawangdui Han Tomb in Changsha in 1972 also showed the excellence of the embroidery technology in areas of Hunan during the Western Han Dynasty around 2,100 years ago.
 In the years following, Xiang Embroidery gradually cultivated its simple and graceful style.

 In the 24th year of Emperor Gangxu's reign (1898), Wu Hancheng, son of the embroiderer Hu Lianxian, established in Changsha the first embroidery workshop, named “Wu Caixia Embroidery Workshop” with its products self-produced and self-marketed.
 Thanks to the embroideries produced there, Xiang embroidery spread and made its name throughout the nation.
 At the end of Guangxu period, the folk art of Xiang Embroidery developed a particular embroidery system and became the incubator of market-oriented handicrafts with strong local characteristics of the Hunan area, different from other types of embroidery.
 Since then, the term “Xiang Embroidery” has taken off and become widely used.

 The book of Changsha County, written in the Tongzhi period of late Qing Dynasty, said, “In the provincial capital, women prefer embroidering to spinning, and the powerful or rich families highly praise and give great honor to embroidery.”
 Changsha County is the traditional base of Xiang embroidery with the name of “Home of Xiang Embroidery”, where the majority of peasant women work in embroidery.
-By the end of Qing Dynasty, the number of embroidery workshops had increased to 26 in Changsha County, the embroidery craftsmen had reached tens of thousands of people and the annual output of embroideries exceeded 20 thousand pieces, among which the bulk are used as daily necessities such as the quilt sheet or the pillowcase and the minority are exquisite and high quality screen covers.
+By the end of the Qing Dynasty, the number of embroidery workshops had increased to 26 in Changsha County, the number of embroidery craftspeople had reached the tens of thousands, and the annual output of embroideries exceeded 20,000 pieces.
+Most of these pieces were used as daily necessities, such as quilt sheets or pillowcases, with a minority being finer pieces, such as high quality screen covers.

-In the 1930s, the highest production value of Xiang Embroidery can reach up to 800 thousand silver dollars, and one third of it is exported abroad.
-During decades after liberation, Xiang Embroidery had achieved remarkable progress and been put into the list of “the four famous Chinese embroideries”, attributing to its unique style and superb embroidery technology.
-What’s more, it has also become the art name card of Hunan province or even the nation, with an annual total export of 5 million US dollars.
+In the 1930s, the production value of Xiang Embroidery could reach up to 800,000 silver dollars, and a third of pieces were exported abroad.
+During the decades after liberation, Xiang Embroidery achieved remarkable progress and was included into the list of “the four famous Chinese embroideries”, due to its unique style and remarkable double-sided embroidery technology.
+It has also become an artistic calling card for Hunan province, and even China as a nation, with an annual total export of $5 million US dollars.